-Among other things, Mzongwana also creates recipes and styles food for South Africa’s most visually stunning food magazine,
+Among other things, Mzongwana also creates recipes and styles food for South Africa’s most visually stunning food magazine, Taste, is in demand as a restaurant and menu consultant and almost every day puts foodie pictures on Facebook that have her fans, including this one, drooling.

 “I consult on menu design and in the kitchen at +27 Cafe.
 We have a cooperative relationship.
 They’ve given us a beautiful space.
 I started the pop-ups with my boyfriend (an iconic figure in the local dance music scene) in June 2014.
 He’s the sound guy.